 Anyone can request a building to be listed.

 It is important to include as much information about the building as possible including:

-- A location plan / national grid reference
+- a location plan or national grid reference

 The listing process can take several months.
-If you believe the building to be at risk or under threat this needs to be highlighted in the listing request.
+If you believe the building is at risk or under threat, please state this in the listing request.

 How does being listed protect a building?

 The listing status covers a building or structure in its entirety - internally and externally, as well as structures which are fixed to it or situated within the grounds (legally referred to as curtilage); such as walls and outbuildings.